Paritt/sCT-via-StarGAN-and-CycleGAN/README.md

 # sCT-via-StarGAN-and-CycleGAN
-This is code for the paper "Synthetic CT Generation from CBCT and MRI   using StarGAN in the Pelvic Region"
+This is code for the paper "Synthetic CT generation from CBCT and MRI using StarGAN in the Pelvic Region" Open access: 10.1186/s13014-025-02590-2